 The fifth content domain, Client Relations and Behavioral Coaching, includes topics such as client-CPT professional relationships, client communication, educating clients on lifestyle changes, active listening, SMART goal development, obstacles to behavior change, and psychological responses to exercise.

 Content Domain 6, Professional Development & Responsibility, evaluates the candidate’s knowledge of business basics, marketing practices, sales methods, business development, equipment maintenance, professional limitations of the CPT, proper emergency situation procedures, CPT occupational limitations, retaining professional credentials, use of credible health and fitness educational resources, professional growth opportunities, ethical standards, and professional codes of conduct.

 If you have a passion for health and fitness and a desire to help others achieve their personal fitness goals, Mometrix can assist you as you embark on a new career journey today.
 The Mometrix NASM-CPT study guide covers the same content as the actual NASM-CPT exam.
 The Mometrix NASM-CPT practice test includes answers and detailed explanations of those answers so that you can clearly understand which questions you missed and why you missed them.
 Mometrix has all you need to be thoroughly equipped to successfully pass this exam and receive your certification and the title of NASM Certified Personal Trainer.

 NASM Study Guide

 Mometrix Academy is a completely free NASM practice exam resource provided by Mometrix Test Preparation.
-If you find benefit from our efforts here, check out our premium quality NASM study guide to take your studying to the next level.
-Just click the NASM study guide link below.
-Your purchase also helps us make even more great, free NASM certification content for test-takers.
+If you find benefit from our CPT test review, check out our premium quality NASM study guide to take your studying to the next level.
+Your purchase also helps us make even more great, free certification content for test-takers.